sitraka-/comic-fables/README.md

 ### DELIVERABLES

-✓ A short description of the ritual/event, in the form of a narrative piece of writing (~250 words).
+<span class="tic">✓</span> A short description of the ritual/event, in the form of a narrative piece of writing (~250 words).

-✓ A collective performance of the rituals (details about the format will be communicated as the project progresses), to take place in the Studio Theatre at Central Saint Martins.
+<span class="tic">✓</span> A collective performance of the rituals (details about the format will be communicated as the project progresses), to take place in the Studio Theatre at Central Saint Martins.

-✓ A well considered photograph of the sound making items, objects, or artefacts created.
+<span class="tic">✓</span> A well considered photograph of the sound making items, objects, or artefacts created.

 ### SOUND PRODUCTION